nxtexploit/blog/_posts/2025-10-21-How-I-could-check-anyones-SBI-bank-Account-balance-using-just-phone-numbers.md

 ### Disclosure and Resolution:

-I responsibly disclosed this security flaw to **CERT-In** (https://www.cert-in.org.in/), and they coordinated with SBI to fix the issue.
+I responsibly disclosed this security flaw to [**CERT-In**](https://www.cert-in.org.in/), and they coordinated with SBI to fix the issue.

 ***